StephenRoddy/stephenroddy.github.io/academic/academic four.md

+### Biography

-Stephen Roddy is a Musician, Researcher, and Lecturer working in computing and the arts (sound, music, digital) at the [Radical Humanities Lab](https://www.ucc.ie/en/future-humanities/radical/) and the Department of [Digital Humanities](https://www.ucc.ie/en/dah/) at [University College Cork](https://www.ucc.ie/en/) where he is the programme director for the [MA in Digital Arts and Humanities](https://www.ucc.ie/en/cke09/).
+Stephen Roddy is a Researcher, and Lecturer working in computing and the arts (sound, music, digital) at the [Radical Humanities Lab](https://www.ucc.ie/en/future-humanities/radical/) and the Department of [Digital Humanities](https://www.ucc.ie/en/dah/) at [University College Cork](https://www.ucc.ie/en/).
 He holds a Ph.D. in sonification: the use of sound to perceptualize data and convey information.
 Stephen's research explores the application of [auditory display](https://icad.org/new-to-auditory-displays/), internet of things (IoT), and [artificial intelligence/machine learning (AI/ML) techniques](https://drive.google.com/file/d/1NdHUhzr9ep8eoknvkFBfrVtR8mK_rddz/view?usp=sharing), in [sound and music computing](https://smcnetwork.org/roadmap.html#definition), [human-computer interaction](https://www.interaction-design.org/literature/topics/human-computer-interaction) and creative arts contexts.
 This work involves research methods from both engineering design and the creative arts, with theoretical roots in cybernetics and embodied cognitive science.

 Stephen's previous projects have involved the design of auditory display solutions for large-scale IoT networks and investigated the integration of sonification and AI/ML techniques in generative music, sound art, and digital art applications.
 Much of this work was carried out under an IRC Postdoctoral Fellowship at CONNECT: the SFI Research Centre for Future Networks and Communications, at Trinity College Dublin (TCD), and subsequently at the Department of Electronic & Electrical Engineering at TCD.
 His work is widely disseminated through peer-reviewed journal publications, book chapters, and conference proceedings.